19 hound breeds from across the world

-We’ve sniffed out the most popular hound dog breeds, from the easygoing to the highly active and everything inbetween
+We’ve sniffed out some of the most popular hound breeds, from the easygoing to the highly active and everything in between

-Hound dog breeds are amongst the oldest dog groups in the world, having been used by humans since almost the dawn of time to help them track prey.
+Hound breeds are among the oldest dog breeds in the world, having been used by humans since almost the dawn of time to help them track prey.
 And while their acute sight and scenting powers still see them being used on hunting trails, they’ve also become beloved companion animals.

-There are two distinct types of hound dog breed: sighthounds, who use their impressive vision to help them locate their prey, and scent hounds, who rely on their noses to locate what they’re after.
+There are two distinct types of hound breeds: sighthounds, who use their impressive vision to help them locate their prey, and scent hounds, who rely on their noses to locate what they’re after.

-Hound dog breeds tend to be active, alert and highly intelligent, and most make for wonderful companions and playmates.
-You’ll also find some scent hounds, like the Beagle, pounding the airport beat as drug detection dogs, while others are now used as emotional support animals.
+Hound breeds tend to be active, alert and highly intelligent, and most make for wonderful companions and playmates.
+You’ll also find some scent hounds, like the beagle, pounding the airport beat as drug detection dogs as they make the best tracking dogs, while others are now used as emotional support animals.

-While they make great family dogs and generally have fantastic personalities and temperaments, they require diligent training and socialization from an early age to help them learn how to focus their attention and not run off in pursuit of anything they consider to be prey.
+While they often make great family dogs and generally have fantastic personalities and temperaments, hound breeds require diligent training and socialization from an early age to help them learn how to focus their attention and not run off in pursuit of anything they consider to be prey.

-There are over 100 different hound dog breeds and below we explore 12 of the most popular to help you find the right hound for your home.
+There are more than 100 different hound breeds and below we explore 19 of the most popular to help you find the right hound for your home.
+Plus, our expert vet Dr Rebecca MacMillan shares her advice on owning and training hound breeds.
 Let’s take a look…

 1. Afghan Hound